rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 1. We should consider how a subscription could support multiple subscription paths.
 One potential tricky aspect of this is to determine the shared common ancestor path to all the subscriptions.
 Related to this is whether XPath 1.0 is the best way of specifying these bind points, or whether it should be modelled as something closer to the NACM node-instance-identifier {{?RFC6536}}, but perhaps using something closer to the JSON style encoding of instance identifier {{?RFC7951}}, section 6.11; or JSON PATH {{?RFC9535}}.

+1. We want to align on-change and periodic messages together using the same schema:

+   - Should on-change deletes be a separate message type, or just contain an empty datastore snapshot?
+If it uses the same message then is a separate flag to indicate a delete necessary?

+   - Should the data be encoded from the root of the tree, or relative to the subscription point?
+If it is relative to the subscription point then what does

 1. What level of subscription filtering do we need and want to support?
 For example, I doubt that anyone allows for full XPath filtering of operational data subscriptions because they are likely to be very computationally expensive to implement.
 Is there an easier way of expressing the filter requirements rather than using subtree filtering.
 Note, this could be added in a future release.

-1. Do we need to fold in any text from RFC 8640?
+1. Do we need to fold in any text from RFC 8640? and RESTCONF.
+I.e., there was this text in the one of the previous docs:   Bindings for subscribed event record delivery for NETCONF and RESTCONF are defined in {{RFC8640}} and [RESTCONF-Notif], respectively.

 1. Handling lists with separate producers of list entries.